TM-1-3/PlayNation/README.md

 brew install php@8.3 composer
 ```

+### Windows

+On Windows, you have two options:

+* Install PHP and Composer directly on Windows, and use Docker Desktop for Windows (**recommended**).
-If you use [Windows WSL](https://learn.microsoft.com/en-us/windows/wsl/install), ensure you are using Ubuntu 24.04 inside WSL.
-Previous versions do not provide the required packages.
-After setting up WSL, follow the Ubuntu instructions above.
+* Or use [Windows WSL](https://learn.microsoft.com/en-us/windows/wsl/) with Ubuntu 24.04.
+If you choose WSL, make sure you are running Ubuntu 24.04 inside WSL, since previous versions do not provide the required packages.
+After setting up WSL, follow the Ubuntu instructions above, and install Docker inside WSL.

 ## Setting up the development repository